revathi7210/adaptive-elearning-platform/readme.md

 # 🧠 Adaptive E-Learning Platform

 A personalized learning platform that adapts quiz difficulty and study material based on the user's performance and learning style.
-Built as a final-year undergraduate project, this system provides a guided learning experience using rule-based logic—without relying on machine learning.
+Built as a final-year undergraduate project, this system provides a guided learning experience using rule-based logic.

 ---